Best Of17 min read

 Pros:

-• Best value AI features available at the Growth tier ($9/user is a steal)
+• Best value AI features available at the Growth tier ($9/user is solid)

 • Built-in communication channels mean fewer tools to manage